 The guzheng is an instrument of nuance.
 While the basics boil down to "pluck with your fingers and don't tangle your hands" the advanced techniques require subtlety, understandings of changes in timbre, and fine muscle control.
-As guzheng performer Chen Xiyao said in an interview, it may take 5 years to learn the techniques but the rest of your life to perfect your expression and usage.
-New students may be shocked to realize they only learn a dozen or so techniques in their first year.
+As guzheng performer Chen Xiyao said in an interview, it may take 5 years to learn the techniques but it takes the rest of your life to perfect your expression.

 About Ferguson's Work and Sources

 In 1979 Dr. Ferguson compiled a comparative list of techniques from seven sources:

 A. Liang Tsai-Ping's 古箏獨奏曲及箏路歷程文集 (Gǔzhēng dúzòu qǔ jí zhēng lù lìchéng wénjí), a collection of his solo works and journal about his journey learning about the guzheng.
 (1978) Liang Tsai-Ping published the first manual of guzheng playing to have broad reach in China some 30 years prior.

 B. Jiǎng Píng (蒋萍)'s 古筝演奏法 (Gǔzhēng yǎnzòu fǎ), "Guzheng Playing Methods".
 (1957)

 C. Zhào Yùzhāi's 古筝曲集 (Gǔzhēng qǔ jí), a collection of guzheng music and information.
 (1963)